 Though more of these services to/from Valencia will also be direct to/from cities in northern Spain, so will be calling at Chamartin station during their end-to-end journeys.

-As result multiple cities in north-west Germany will have a new direct rail link with Freiburg and Switzerland.
+As result multiple cities in north-west Germany have a new direct rail link with Freiburg and Switzerland.

-(2) The high-speed line between Ulm and Stuttgart has partially opened and the trains which use it will save 15 minutes compared to what had been the fastest journey time in both directions between Stuttgart and Munchen/Munich
+(2) The high-speed line between Ulm and Stuttgart has partially opened and the trains which use it save 15 minutes compared to what had been the fastest journey time in both directions between Stuttgart and Munchen/Munich

 To take advantage of this. most of the trains on the Dortmund - Essen - Dusseldorf - Koln Messe/Deutz ↔ Frankfurt Flughafen - Mannheim - Stuttgart route have had their journeys extended to/from Munchen/Munich.

 So in most hours two trains per hour will be available between Stuttgart and Munchen/Munich.

 Most of ICE trains which travel between Munchen/Munich and Karlsruhe also use the new line as do the trains on the Berlin - Leipzig - Erfurt - Fulda - Frankfurt (Main) - Mannheim - Stuttgart ↔ Ulm - Augsburg - Munchen/Munich route.